Ryanleary9/BearBooks_Front/README.md

 npm run build
 ```

-This will generate optimized static assets in the build directory.
+This will generate optimized static assets in the build directory

 ## Testing